 School of Extended Studies

 Naropa University's School of Extended Studies offers a number of non-credit certificates, national and international conferences and continuing education programs.
-In addition to our on-going certificate program Authentic Leadership, we have co-sponsored conferences such as Wisdom 2.0, Legacy of Wisdom and weekend workshops with Joanna Macy and Michael Meade.
+In addition to our on-going certificate program Authentic Leadership, we have co-sponsored conferences and weekend workshops.

 Extended Studies sells a limited number of non-credit seats on our regular academic

 View the PDF schedule for further information on courses with seats available to the public.
 Then register here for the selected courses.
 If the course has prerequisites or other restrictions as indicated in this schedule, it is strongly encouraged that a non-degree student contact the department or instructor to determine if the student is adequately prepared for the course.
 If the course specifies that permission of department is required, the student must obtain written permission.

 Authentic Leadership's blended learning format encourages deep, personal learning, fast assimilation of conceptual models and practical application to the workplace.
 The program offers you a transformative learning experience integrating the best of Western leadership practices with the wisdom of Eastern contemplative traditions.

 Learn more about the Authentic Leadership Certificate Program.

 Discover upcoming events sponsored by the Authentic Leadership Center.

 REL158/504W Breeze of Simplicity: Look to the Mountain

 Friday, 7:00 - 9:00 p.m., Saturday and Sunday 9:00 a.m. - 5:00 p.m.